Top 150+ Python Interview Questions You Must Know for 2025

 • When Python quits, some Python modules, especially those with circular references to other objects or objects referenced from global namespaces, are not necessarily freed or deallocated.

-• Python would try to de-allocate/destroy all other objects on exit because it has its own efficient cleanup mechanism.
+• Python would try to de-allocate/destroy all other objects on exit because of its efficient cleanup mechanism.

-• It is difficult to de-allocate memory that has been reserved by the C library.
+• It is challenging to de-allocate the memory that the C library has reserved.

-Dictionary is one of Python's built-in datatypes.
+The dictionary is one of Python's built-in datatypes.
 It establishes a one-to-one correspondence between keys and values.
-Dictionary keys and values are stored in pairs in dictionaries.
-Keys are used to index dictionaries.
+Dictionary keys and values are stored in pairs in dictionaries, and keys are used to index dictionaries.

-The Ternary operator is the operator for displaying conditional statements.
-This is made of true or false values and a statement that must be evaluated.
+The Ternary operator displays conditional statements, which are made of true or false values and a statement that must be evaluated.

-Python's "re" module provides three ways for modifying strings.
+Python's "re" module provides three ways to modify strings.
 They are:

 split (): a regex pattern is used to "separate" a string into a list